SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 > for the less invested such an intervention might indeed prove useful.

 So, yeah: we can change a few minds, but some minds are irreparably damaged and therefore unreachable.
-I have no good ideas about that.
+I have no good ideas for what to do about that.

 ## Why we care